 Kip – The Optimist

 Kip had new case.
 It wasn’t so much necessary to figure out how the murderer left the house, but it sure bothered him.
 It was one of those puzzle things.
 There was no one in the house but the victim.
-Yet, no doors were opened after the murder.
+Yet, no doors or windows were opened after the murder.
+Normally, a person would think it impossible.
+Yet, the evidence was confronted him.

 Before this one is over, Kip has to go through a number of heart-wrenching things that only goes to strengthen his opinion about God.
 Indeed, we can say that by the end of this book, in spite of every effort to remain optimistic, he has slipped into being a realist.
 Not all criminals are caught.
 Not all those who are caught go to prison.
 Worse yet, not all murder victims are adults.